mckennapsean/dissertation/content/02-background.md

-user-centered design can result in more useful, usable, and enjoyable tools that enable users to achieve their goals more effectively, efficiently, and with increased satisfaction, thus providing benefits such as increased productivity, better accessibility, reduced stress and risk of harm, and an improved well-being [@DIS2010].
+user-centered design can result in more useful, usable, and enjoyable tools that enable users to achieve their goals more effectively, efficiently, and with increased satisfaction, thus providing benefits such as increased productivity, better accessibility, reduced stress and risk of harm, and an improved sense of well-being [@DIS2010].
 User-centered design has become widely accepted within the HCI community [@Tory2004] and has become more popular and accepted within the visualization community as well.
 Many different visualization practitioners have illustrated potential phases of a user-design process [@Chee2011;
-@Tory2004; @Wassink2009; @Lloyd2011], but each of these lacks the connection to design decisions and potential design methods.
+@Tory2004; @Wassink2009; @Lloyd2011], but each lacks the connection to design decisions and potential design methods.
 Many of these visualization models contain differing phases, and researchers have even reflected on existing models and extended them, such as adding a deployment phase as a result of utilizing Lloyd and Dyke's user-centered design model in a design study with investigative journalists [@Brehmer2014].
 For visualization, user-centered design plays a vital role in capturing elements of the design process, but there is no clear definition of the phases of this process or how these phases connect to design decisions or methods.

 For visualization design, many publications report the use and benefit of